calvinbui/calvin.me-jekyll/_drafts/2016-12-15-gmail-mark-as-read-archive-alternative.md

 5. Go to "Resources > Current project's Triggers"
 6. Set up a new trigger with the 'Run' method for every hour or as long as you want.
 7. Press Save
-8. Review the permissions and authroisation required to access Gmail when prompted
+8. Review the permissions and authorisation  required to access Gmail when prompted

 ## Flowchart

-Just a basic flow chart of how this script works.
+This is a basic flow chart of how this script works.

 [![Flowchart]({{page.images}}flowchart.PNG)]({{page.images}}flowchart.PNG)